telyn/bytemark-client/doc/howto-add-command.md

-I suspect there will still be weird edge cases in the first release and maybe for all time, but the basic idea is that `exit` in `main/exit.go` should be smart enough 90% of the time, and all weird errors just need wrapping in a `GoBigvWeirdError` or something.
+I suspect there will still be weird edge cases in the first release and maybe for all time, but the basic idea is that `exit` in `main/exit.go` should be smart enough 90% of the time, and all weird errors just need wrapping in a `BytemarkWeirdError` or something.